 What was left of Colross's brick foundation was buried for a half-century beneath a reinforced concrete slab.
 On top of the slab were Andy's Car Wash, which opened in 1951, a Dominion Virginia Power substation and the sprawling Hennage Creative Printers facility.

-Before archaeologists could go to work on the site, the existing structures were torn down and the concrete foundation lifted.
-Archaeologists discovered Colross's original basement floor, its bricks laid by masons in a herringbone pattern, which was still largely intact.
+Before archaeologists could go to work, the existing structures had to be torn down and the concrete foundation lifted.
+Archaeologists discovered Colross's original basement floor, its brick herringbone pattern still largely intact.

-Evidence of the property's exterior walls was visible along with signs of its outbuildings -- a smokehouse, stables and burial vault.
+Evidence of the property's exterior walls was visible along with signs of a smokehouse, stables and burial vault.
 Historians say the discoveries will help them further understand the property's evolution from a rural plantation to a more urban estate.

 Historians say Colross was initially developed as a residence by John Potts, a prominent Alexandria merchant, who started construction of a brick house on the property in 1800.
-Potts ran into financial difficulties and offered the unfinished house for sale the following year.
+Potts ran into financial difficulties and offered the unfinished house for sale.
 The buyer was Jonathan Swift, a noted merchant and Freemason, who purchased the house in December 1803 for $9,000.
 Swift presided over the City Council from 1822 to 1823.

 After Swift's death in 1824, Colross was purchased by Thomson Mason, a respected lawyer, judge of the Criminal Court of the District of Columbia and mayor of Alexandria.
 Mason made extensive modifications and additions to the house before his death in 1838.

 Both the house and the warehouse suffered significant damage from a tornado in 1927.
-Historians say it was about that time that historical preservation started to take hold in the United States, and shortly thereafter the house was bought by John Munn, who transported it to New Jersey.
-There it was refurbished and today serves as the main building of Princeton Day School.
+Shortly thereafter the house was bought by John Munn, who transported it to New Jersey.
+There it was refurbished, and today it serves as the main building of Princeton Day School.

 Given the extensive development on the property in the 20th century, archaeologists were surprised to find architectural elements of the house still visible, such as a basement drainage system and evidence of an ice chamber under the front of the house.